Classroom Library Grants

 Aims and Eligibility

-National English Honor Society, like our sponsor Sigma Tau Delta, has Classroom Library Grants that are designed to enhance the Society's goals of
+National English Honor Society offers Classroom Library Grants designed to enhance the Society's goals of

 - promoting interest in literature and language in the surrounding communities;

-- fostering all aspects of the discipline of English, including literature, language, and writing; and
+- fostering all aspects of the discipline of English, including literature, language, writing, and media; and

 - serving society by fostering literacy.

-The Classroom Library Grants are also intended to support Advisors who have recently entered the field of teaching and need material support to help their work in the classroom by providing their students with a library in their own classrooms, especially where access to school or public libraries or to books in the home may be limited.
+The Classroom Library Grants are also intended to support English teachers who have recently entered the field of teaching and need texts to provide their students with a library in their own classrooms, especially where access to school or public libraries or to books in the home may be limited.

-NEHS will award up to five grants of $400 each per year to Advisors of NEHS chapters who have been teaching in the classroom for five years or fewer.
-Applicants may or may not be recent college graduates; the Classroom Library Grant is intended to help new teachers, whether in their first years out of college or in the first years of a second career, to build a classroom library for their students.
+NEHS will award up to five grants of up to $400 each per year to teachers who have been teaching English for five years or fewer.
+Applicants may or may not be recent college graduates; the Classroom Library Grant is intended to help new teachers, whether in their first years out of college or in the first years of a second career.

-Complete the questionnaire, including contact information, to determine if you are eligible to apply for the Classroom Library Grant.
+Complete the questionnaire, including contact information, to determine if you are eligible to apply for the Classroom Library Grant as a Tier I or Tier II applicant.

 - Provide a written narrative, not to exceed 500 words, including: